acumos/system-integration/docs/z2a/tl-dr.rst

 .. code-block:: bash

   # To execute Flow-2, we will use a VM-based host for command & control.
-  # Note: You MAY require sudo access on the command & control VM to allow you
+  # NOTE: You MAY require sudo access on the command & control VM to allow you
   # to install git
-  # Note: /usr/local/bin is a required element in your $PATH
+  # NOTE: /usr/local/bin is a required element in your $PATH

   # Login to the VM